"My goal is to learn what more I can do to be eco-conscious and engage in more sustainable practices in my everyday life."

 The biggest thing we are going to do is put power strips with surge protectors at each of our main plugs.
 After learning about vampire energy, I realized things like the microwave and coffee maker will always be leeching energy (since I don't want to reset the time every morning).
 I will also start unplugging my computer screens and printer.

+Green gentrification is when investments in sustainable infrastructure and initiatives in a city push out and price out lower-income residents.
+Climate change negatively affects poor communities, women, people with disabilities, indigenous groups and other marginalized populations the most.
+Thus when cities and communities make small or large-scale changes to address climate change, it is crucial that the interests of the most minoritized communities are centered.
 My city of Ensenada needs to prioritize keeping lower-income areas cleaner and providing better sanitation services.
 I will say Ensenada is MUCH cleaner and better maintained than other cities in the rgion like Rosarito and Tijuana where housing segregation and lack of services in low-income communities is more prevent.
 The Metrocable system in Medellín is vary inspiring - it could certainly work in a city like Ensenada which is similar to Medellín in that it's surrounded by mountains (but with a bay on one side.
+Unfortunately, the social barrier of classism as well as government corruption keep this and other types of clean public transit systems from being developed in cities in Mexico.

 So cutting out coffee would normally have been difficult - again pregnant - so this has been pretty easy.
 I was told by my doctor I could have a LITTLE bit of coffee daily but I have gone without since April 1st.
+Next, I just had to review the products in my home for palm oil (none) and then commit to no chocolate until I can find a brand readily available here that is not sourced from a farm responsible for deforestation.